TheOriginalGeez/Cupid/README.md

 Before installing this list you should uninstall the game through Steam, delete the game folder, delete the _Skyrim Special Edition_ folder inside `Documents/My Games` and reinstall Skyrim.

+**Please do this.**

+Especially if you have modded your game before and aren't sure what you're doing.
+Having old modding files in there can and will break your game.

 ## Start Skyrim

 After you have done everything above and got a clean SSE installation ready, start the Launcher and open the _Options_ menu.